featured, Mind

 Everything But the Bagel Kale Chips

 Kale.
 It can be polarizing.
 Some people detest it, others love it and can’t get enough of it.
-It gets tossed into smoothies, salads, breakfast foods, lunch items, dinner favorites – you name it.
+They get tossed into smoothies, salads, breakfast foods, lunch items, dinner favorites – you name it.
 Personally, I see no downside to eating it, but it can get redundant.
 The texture is usually the same in most… Continue reading Everything But the Bagel Kale Chips

 Body, featured